 How to: View Web Page Response Time in a Load Test

 The time it takes for each Web page to load is known as response time.
 When you create a Web test, you can set a response time goal for each Web page request in your Web test.
-For more information, see.
+For more information, see How to: Set Page Response Time Goals in a Web Test.

 If you run your Web test under stress in a load test, you will be able to analyze the following information for each page.